Far Cry Primal

-Far Cry Primal is a 2016 action-adventure game developed by Ubisoft Montreal and published by Ubisoft.
-It is a spin-off to Far Cry 4, and the tenth overall installment in the Far Cry series.
+Far Cry Primal is a 2016 first-person shooter game developed by Ubisoft Montreal and published by Ubisoft.
+It is the ninth installment in the Far Cry series.
 Set during prehistoric times, the game follows the story of Takkar, who starts off as an unarmed hunter but will rise to become the leader of a tribe, using his special gift of taming animals.
 Primal adapts the traditional Far Cry formula to its prehistoric setting, replacing modern firearms with primitive weapons like spears, clubs, and bows and arrows, and allowing players to summon animal companions during battles.
 Everyday survival is a key aspect of the gameplay, as players have to watch out for both natural predators and rival tribesmen.

 Far Cry Primal was released worldwide for the PlayStation 4 and Xbox One on February 23, 2016, Windows on March 1, 2016, and for Google Stadia on May 17, 2022.
-It received generally positive reviews from critics, who praised the concept and setting, as well as the animal-taming mechanic and world design.
-However, some reviewers noted that the lack of weapons players can utilize led to a repetitive gameplay design, while others felt the story and characters were not on par with the previous Far Cry games.
+It received generally positive reviews from critics, who praised the concept, setting, world design, and the animal-taming mechanic.
+Criticism targeted the limited choice of weapons, the story, and what was considered a lack of innovation.